karolcholewa/blog/_posts/2019-07-20-template-management.md

 ---

-This has been published on [LinkedIn](https://www.linkedin.com/pulse/salesforce-marketing-cloud-template-management-karol-cholewa) as well as become a part of the official [Solution Guide in the Salesforce Marketing Cloud](https://sforce.co/3aV4MYM) documentation.
+This case study has been published on [LinkedIn](https://www.linkedin.com/pulse/salesforce-marketing-cloud-template-management-karol-cholewa) as well as become a part of the official [Solution Guide in the Salesforce Marketing Cloud](https://sforce.co/3aV4MYM) documentation.

 **Single sourcing** and **content reuse strategy** is well known to content manager professionals.
 Both are my favorite terms in the content management area.
 Content reuse even appeared to be a _buzzword _over a decade ago.
 Can content reuse be justified for email marketing templates in Marketing Cloud Content Builder in 2019?